| .Health

 consumers between the costs and charges

 for health services.
+The associate

 director of Plan de Salud del Valle in